JasonJWilliamsNY/purple_line_dev_doc/step7.rst

 **E. Calculate differential abundance**

   1. Click on the 'Differential abundance' stop.
 Then click on the "Submit new "Differential abundance" job" link.
-Choose a metadata catagory to group by, and a level of taxonomy to summarize by.
+Choose a metadata category to group by, and a level of taxonomy to summarize by.
 Then click :guilabel:`&submit job`.

      .. note::

        **Sample Data**

-      We recomend the following parameters for the **eDNAworked** dataset:
+      We recommend the following parameters for the **eDNAworked** dataset:

        - **Group data by**: Treatment
        - **Level of taxonomy to summarize**: 3